ibm-cloud-docs/codeengine/cmd_defs.md

 ## Jobrun commands
 {: #cli-jobrun}

+A job runs one or more instances of your executable code.
+Unlike applications, which include an HTTP server to handle incoming requests, jobs are designed to run one time and exit.
+When you create a job, you can specify workload configuration information that is used each time that the job is run.
  Use job run commands to run instances of your job.
+Before you use `jobrun` commands, you must be targeting a [project](#cli-project).
 {: shortdesc}

 To see CLI help for the job run commands, run `ibmcloud ce jobrun -h`.